 The Pros and Cons of Having Your Manufacturer Source the Components in Your PCB Design

-Once you’ve finally gotten the green checkmark showing that all the rule checks have been passed, it feels like the hard part is over.
+Once you’ve finally gotten the green check mark showing that all the rule checks have been passed, it feels like the hard part is over.
 Now you just have to send the design out and get your final boards back.
 One small decision here can have a big impact on that process, though.
-Will the board manufacturer source the components themselves?
-What about a trading company and their supply chain?
-Or will you supply them?
-What are the pros and cons of manufacturer sourcing?
+Will the board manufacturer source the components themselves, or will you supply them?

 There are advantages to both and I learned this the hard way.
 When I was fresh out of school and working at a small startup, we needed a rapid turnaround on prototypes.
 This was when I discovered the time-saving benefits of manufacturer sourcing.
 It was a fabulous arrangement for our early boards, and it meant that my work process looked like this:

 It’s easier: It saves you a lot of effort up front.
 When you are in the startup crunch or doing beta designs, obvious ways to speed up the process are gold.

 Less paperwork: You don’t have extra purchase orders, custom forms, and internal approvals.
 It all gets done with the PCB order.

 You don’t re-ship : If you’re not receiving yourself, you don’t have to consolidate orders and sort for the right projects.
 This is, however, a really good job for interns to do a couple times because they will take a bill of materials (BOM) really seriously afterward.